Analytic Continuation of Divergent Integrals: Introduction

 \section{Introduction}

-Analytic continuation of functions can be used in mathematics to assign a meaningful finite value to an infinite series that diverges to infinity.
-These functions in complex analysis are first defined in a small domain and then they are extended to a much larger domain via analytic continuation.
-The most well-known application of analytic continuation is the Riemann zeta function.
-It was Riemann who was the first to extend Euler's definition of the function to the complex plane in order to establish the analytic continuation of the $\zeta$-function to $\mathbb{C} \setminus \{1\}$,
+Analytic continuation is a powerful technique in mathematics used to assign meaningful finite values to infinite series that would otherwise diverge to infinity.
+In complex analysis, functions are initially defined on a small domain and then extended to a larger domain through analytic continuation.
+One of the most famous applications of this method is the Riemann zeta function.
+Riemann was the first to extend Euler's definition of the zeta function to the complex plane, establishing its analytic continuation to $\mathbb{C} \setminus \{1\}$:

-The analytic continuation of the $\zeta$-function lead to some of the more baffling results in modern mathematics.
-For example, $\zeta(-1)=-\frac{1}{12}$ implies that somehow the sum of all positive integers is a finite number which is neither positive nor an integer \cite{Berndt-1939}.
-The divergent series also appears in several calculations of modern physics such as the Casimir force acting on two parallel plates due to the vacuum energy.
-The most striking fact is that when physicists experimentally characterised the Casimir force in laboratory, they found it to precisely match the results of the analytic continuation of the zeta-function corresponding to $\zeta(-3)=\frac{1}{120}$ \cite{Schumayer-2011,Elizalde-1995}.
-This astonishing result reveals that the analytic continuation of the divergent series is not just a math abstract concept but is intrinsically linked to the real physical world.
-In other words, it appears that even nature prefers to choose analytic continuation as a viable means to avoid divergence to infinity.
-If this is not enough to make the Riemann zeta-function one of the most interesting and mysterious developments in modern maths, it has been also shown that the zeta-function has also deep connections to the distribution of prime numbers, which are the building block or "DNA" of all integer numbers \footnote{ Euler found a second representation of the $\zeta$-function
+The analytic continuation of the zeta function has led to some of the most intriguing results in modern mathematics.
+For instance, the identity $\zeta(-1) = -\frac{1}{12}$ implies that the sum of all positive integers is somehow a finite number, which is neither positive nor an integer \cite{Berndt-1939}.
+Divergent series like this also appear in various calculations in modern physics, such as the Casimir force acting on two parallel plates due to vacuum energy.
+Remarkably, experimental measurements of the Casimir force align precisely with the result from the analytic continuation of the zeta function, specifically $\zeta(-3) = \frac{1}{120}$ \cite{Schumayer-2011, Elizalde-1995}.
+This astonishing agreement between theory and experiment demonstrates that analytic continuation is not just a mathematical abstraction but is deeply connected to the physical world.
+It seems that even nature “chooses” analytic continuation as a means to circumvent divergence.

-where $\mathbb{P}$ is the set of all prime numbers.
-The 160-year-old Riemann hypothesis, which asserts that the nontrivial zeros of $\zeta(s)=0$ all have real part $\mbox{Re}(s)=\frac{1}{2}$, has deep connections to the distribution of prime numbers and remains one of enigmatic unsolved problems in mathematics.}.